Thomas Gaisford: Early life

+Gaisford was born at Iford Manor, Wiltshire, the son of John Gaisford.
+He was educated at Hyde Abbey School, Winchester.
+He entered Christ Church, Oxford in 1797, graduating B.A.
+1801, M.A.
+1804, B.D. & D.D.
+1831.

 Academic career

-At Oxford, he became successively student and tutor of Christ Church.
-In 1811, he was appointed Regius Professor of Greek in the University.
+He became a Student (i.e. a Fellow) at Christ Church in 1800, then a tutor.
+In 1811, he was appointed Regius Professor of Greek.
 Taking orders, he held (1815–1847) the college living of Westwell, Oxfordshire, and other ecclesiastical preferments simultaneously with his professorship.
 In 1829, he was offered the position of Bishop of Oxford, but he turned it down.
 From 1831 until his death, he was Dean of Christ Church.

 As curator of the Bodleian Library and principal delegate of the Oxford University Press, Gaisford was instrumental in securing the co-operation of distinguished European scholars as collators, notably Bekker and Dindorf.
 His numerous contributions to Greek literature include: Hephaestion's Encheiridion (1810); Poëtae minores Graeci (1814–1820); Stobaeus' Florilegium (1822); Herodotus, with variorum notes (1824); Suidas's Lexicon (1834); Etymologicum Magnum (1848).
 Eusebius's Praeparatio evangelica (1843) and Demonstratio evangelica (1852).
 Thomas Edward Brown "won a double first, however, and was elected a fellow of Oriel in April 1854, Dean [Thomas] Gaisford having refused to promote him to a senior studentship of his own college, on the ground that no servitor had ever before attained to that honour.
 Although at that time an Oriel fellowship conferred a deserved distinction, Brown never took kindly to the life, but, after a few terms of private pupils, returned to the Isle of Man as vice-principal of his old school."